 Lucy’s a great believer in social media and the power of a strong coffee with an 80s ballad playlist.
 Lucy loves sharing the latest SAGE Campus updates on social media so follow @SAGE_Methods for all the info!

-Shiran is commissioning editor for SAGE Campus and has seemingly endless know-how about all areas of eLearning content, design, development and technology.
+Shiran is digital learning specialist for SAGE Campus and has seemingly endless know-how about all areas of eLearning content, design, development and technology.

 With all that knowledge and lots of practice under her belt, Shiran has become the resident SAGE Campus eLearning nerd (and we mean that in the nicest possible way!).

-We’re extremely lucky to have Lily as development editor for the team as she is bursting with experience.
+We’re extremely lucky to have Lily as commissioning editor for the team as she is bursting with experience.

 Before coming to SAGE Campus, Lily helped create online courses for universities at Epigeum, and before that she was assistant editor on the SAGE Research Methods book list.